The Truth About Optimizing Google My Business for Small Biz

 And here’s the good news—local marketing doesn’t have to drain your time or budget.
 You just need to know what really works, what doesn’t, and what to ignore altogether.
 Let’s clear up the myths and get into what actually helps your business profile pull its weight.

-Optimizing Google My Business Takes More Than a Setup
+Optimizing Google My Business Takes More than a Setup

 Setting the business profile up isn’t enough.
 That might be the part no one tells you.